Representation Stability for Disks in a Strip: Introduction

 \begin{thm} The homology groups $H_{*}\big(\text{conf}(\bullet, w);\Q\big)$ have the structure of a finitely presented twisted algebra. \end{thm}

-The relations in the presentation given in the proof of Theorem \ref{presentation lem intro} show that our generators are well-behaved under the symmetric group action, and we use this to show that there are well-defined disk insertion maps between rational homology classes.
+The relations in the presentation given in the proof of Theorem \ref{presentation lem intro} show that our generators are well-behaved under the symmetric group action, and we use this to show that there is a family of well-defined disk insertion maps between rational homology classes.
 Additionally, letting $w\to \infty$, our presentation recovers results of Arnol'd \cite{arnold1969cohomology} and Cohen \cite[Chapter 3]{cohen2007homology} on the structure of $H_{*}\big(F_{\bullet}(\R^{2});\Q\big)$ as a twisted algebra; for more, see, for example, \cite{sinha2006homology, knudsen2018configuration}.
-We use this presentation to prove a notion of first-order representation stability for the ordered configuration space of open unit-diameter disks in the infinite strip of width $w$.
+We use this presentation to prove that the ordered configuration space of open unit-diameter disks in the infinite strip of width $w$ satisfies a notion of first-order representation stability.